Raffles and Other Ticketed Events

 - Cash prizes are not permitted.
 If you would like to do a 50/50 raffle, you must deposit all funds.
 Then,

-when announcing the winner, have them complete a W9 which you attach to the 4-part voucher and submit
+when announcing the winner, have them complete a W9 which you attach to the voucher and

 - In Bingo, you may have only 1 jackpot per evening.
 A jackpot must be a completely different sort of game